 Within a budget of Rs.
 5000, you can get a good 750-watt mixer grinder that has 3 jars, a fairly good built quality and durability.
 For this review, we have shortlisted and tried 6 of the best mixer grinders under Rs.5000.

 And our top recommendation of all the options is Sujata Supermix.
 It is in fact a 900-watt mixer grinder, while all other options on the list have a 750-watt motor.
-It has excellent performance, top-notch grinding efficiency and good built quality.
+It has excellent performance, top-notch grinding efficiency, and good built quality.
 Using it, you can grind a variety of hard and soft ingredients in no time.
-If you are willing to spend a bit more, you can opt for Sujata Dynamix, which comes with a steel coupler, stainless steel blending jar and 2 extra blades for whipping and chopping.
-You can read the detailed comparison of Sujata Dynamix vs Supermixx here.
+If you are willing to spend a bit more, you can opt for Sujata Dynamix, which comes with a steel coupler, stainless steel blending jar, and 2 extra blades for whipping and chopping.
+You can read the detailed comparison of Sujata Dynamix vs Supermixx here. ( Note that sometimes, the price of Supermix goes 100-200 rupees above Rs 5000)

 If you are looking for a budget-friendly option, Philips HL7756` is a pretty good choice.
 You can grind both soft and wet ingredients with ease.
 Comparatively, its jars are thinner and the lids of the smaller jars are made of plastic.
 Even so, it is a fairly good option for making batter, shakes, smoothies and occasionally dry grinding spices.